PKSHATechnology-Research/camphr/docs/source/notes/finetune_transformers.rst

 Advanced Configuration
 ~~~~~~~~~~~~~~~~~~~~~~

-Camphr uses `Hydra <https://hydra.cc/>`_ as training configuration system, and the configuration can be customized in the Hydra's convention.
+Camphr uses `Hydra <https://hydra.cc/>`_ as a training configuration system, and the configuration can be customized in Hydra's convention.

-First, let's see an example configuration:
+First, let's see a sample configuration:

 .. code-block:: console